ymeine/atpackager/lib/visitors/readme.md

 A visitor is a kind of hook, which implements some specific methods.

 Visitors can be instantiated with a specific configuration, and then added to a packaging.
 Afterwards, the packaging will call the specific methods on all its visitors at different steps of its process.

+It implements the concept of _events_:

+* events names are implemented methods' names
+* adding a visitor is like registering to an event, with implemented methods indicating which events are subscribed
+* calling all visitors with a specific method is like emitting the corresponding event

+# Some concepts

+_Before going further into details, here are a few concepts to know, in order to understand some features, and also to avoid repeating things in the documentation, making it less digestible._

+All visitors expect a configuration object as the unique argument of their constructors; they are described in this documentation for each specific visitors.
+There are several things to say, at least __concerning built-in visitors__ (those described here).

+First, the configuration object is not altered, its properties are simply used.

+Then, most of visitors accept one or more patterns to filter files that they should process.
+This uses the concept of glob patterns, which are used with the method `isMatch` of `Source File` or `Ouput File` (depending on the actual type of received file), which anyway works the same in both cases.

+Visitors processing single files will not do anything with a file that doesn't match the specified pattern.
+If no pattern was given, the usual default one is chosen so that it takes into account all files (`*/**`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter extension, keeping `.js` ones).

+Therefore, unless specified otherwise, the above applies for configuration objects.